-Credit Unions traditionally cover the costs of maintaining services to our communities by earning income from two main sources, which are Interest on loans and Investment Income on savings not lent out.
-The Credit Union only invests in fully secured investments such as term deposits, corporate bonds and government bonds.
-The portfolio is invested across a range of maturities from seven days to eight years.
+Credit Unions traditionally cover the costs of maintaining services to our local communities by earning income from two main sources, which are Interest on loans and Investment Income on savings not lent out.
+The Credit Union only invests in fully secured investments such as term deposits, corporate bonds, and government bonds.
+The portfolio is invested across a range of maturities from on demand to ten years.

-While Credit Unions do not have access to, or the full benefit of ECB deposit facilities in the same manner as national banks, the increase in the ECB deposit rates has gradually improved investment returns for our short-term deposits.
-While the overall return on our portfolio remains below historical norms, it is improving as low yielding investments mature and are reinvested at better rates.
+While Credit Unions do not have access to, or the full benefit of ECB deposit facilities in the same manner as national banks, the increase in the ECB deposit rates has gradually improved investment returns for our short-term deposits and some bonds.

+While the overall return on our portfolio remains somewhat below historical norms, it is improving as low yielding investments mature and are reinvested at better rates or provided to members in the form of business and personal loans or mortgages.

-You may remember from previous communications that the Central Bank require Credit Unions to set aside, from the Credit Union's Income, 10% of the value of assets (including members' savings) in what is called a Regulatory Reserve.
-This income could otherwise be used for loan interest rebates. dividends, charitable donations, running costs or investing in new products and services for members.
+You may remember from previous communications that the Central Bank requires Credit Unions to set aside, from the Credit Union's Income, 10% of the value of assets (including members' savings) in a Regulatory Reserve.
+This income could otherwise be used for loan interest rebates, dividends, charitable donations, running costs, or investing in new products and services for members.
 For every extra €1,000 in savings, the Credit Union must put aside €100 into the Regulatory Reserve.
-The Regulatory Reserve in 2023 amounted to €26.9 million, which we cannot distribute or use for development.
-The increase in the Regulatory Reserve this year was €864k.
-For the first time in several years this increase was funded entirely from the current years' surplus income of €1.1 million which is a welcome change and an indication of the gradual strengthening of the Credit Union's business model.
+The Regulatory Reserve in 2024 amounted to €27.19 million, which we cannot distribute or use for development.
+The increase in the Regulatory Reserve this year was €320,000.
+This increase was funded entirely from the current year's surplus income of €1.97 million, which is an indication of the continued strengthening of the Credit Union's business model.

-The Credit Union expect this positive trend to continue in the years ahead as more members choose Credit Union Plus for all of their banking and lending needs and while the investment environment normalises.
+The Credit Union expects this positive trend to continue in the years ahead as more members choose Credit Union Plus for all of their banking and lending needs, and while the investment environment normalises.